Beverly Schwartz

 Beverly Schwartz is an American behavioral scientist, business executive, non-profit leader and author specializing in social marketing and social entrepreneurship.
-From 2004-2016 she was the Vice President of Global Marketing of Ashoka: Innovators for the Public.
+From 2004 to 2016 she was the Vice President of Global Marketing of Ashoka: Innovators for the Public.
 Her book Rippling: How Social Entrepreneurs Spread Innovation Throughout the World was honored with the 2013 Silver Nautilus Book Award and the 2013 Axiom Business Book Award.
 It has been translated into 4 additional languages - Spanish (Ediciones Urano), Chinese (China Citic Press), Japanese and Korean (Eijipress).